 “I have always loved having a camera and taking pictures.
 After recovering from breast cancer, I found that being in nature, hiking and photography were very therapeutic for me.
 In 1989, I signed up for my first photography workshop in Crested Butte, Colorado, led by a group of famous photographers.
 I was awestruck by the ability of these photographers to capture the beauty of the mountains and the wildflowers, and I wanted to achieve that level of excellence and continue pursuing my passion and therapeutic journey.”

-Continue reading “Encore Career: Roberta Kayne, Photographer”
+Continue reading “Encore Career: Roberta Kayne, Photographer”by Christine Nardecchia

 So many of you have told us why you choose to stay in Dublin.
 Some of you have raised your children here and have settled in for the long haul.
 Some of you have chosen to relocate here to be closer to family, or to be in an engaged community with outstanding quality of life.
 Whatever your reasons, we have listened and learned, and launched Forever Dublin in response to your desire to age in place here.
 While you’ve shared your stories with us, it’s time you shared your stories with one another.